toniher/CouchDB_Query/README.md

 ### TODO

-* Add simple page query function
+* Refactor common functions
+* Simplify parameters
 * Document how this works